annesantos1990/annesantos1990/README.md

 ###

+👋 **About Me**

-* I am a data analyst with a love for technology and knowledge.
-I have a long history in scientific research and developed a passion for data by discovering meaningful insights through these studies!
+I am a Data Analyst passionate about technology and knowledge.
+With a degree in Physics, I have built a solid background in scientific research, which sparked my passion for data and how it can be used to solve challenges in both academic and corporate environments.

-* During my data analysis studies, I enhanced my ability to work on projects from various fields and developed a keen eye for identifying patterns and trends.

-This repository showcases my key Data Analytics projects!

-I share my knowledge about different data analysis tools on LinkedIn.
-To access, click [here.](https://www.linkedin.com/in/eslaine-santos-e-santos-46159a28/)
+🎓 **My Journey in Data Analytics**

+I participated in a Data Analytics Bootcamp, where I developed and applied my research-driven skills to various projects in data analysis and data science.
+I invite you to explore my portfolio available here on GitHub!

+🛠️ **Skills and Tools**

+I have experience with key tools and technologies essential for data analysis and data science, such as:

+* SQL
+* Python
+* Power BI
+* Looker Studio

+In addition, I have developed important skills like data storytelling, project documentation, version control, and agile methodologies.
+Further below, you can find the complete list of all the tools I am proficient in.

+📚 **Continuous Learning**

+I am currently pursuing an MBA in Data Science and Analytics at USP/ESALQ, aiming to consolidate and expand my expertise as a Data Scientist.

 ## Portfolio: